raimonmerce/ShadersScene/README.md

 # ShadersScene
 **Representation of a scene to try different shaders:**
+Hold Shift to move using FPS controls to move arrounf the room

 In front of the scene from the initial position, a shader to project a video on a curved screen on real time